Confuzo/Security/cesar/README.md

 # Compile

-to compile make sure that you have g++ iinstalled, just type in terminal:
+To compile make sure that you have g++ iinstalled, just type in terminal:

 - ./compile

 # Execute

 - ./main texto

+where texto is the text file that you want to dechiper